 The Wizarding World of Harry Potter™ – Hogsmeade

-- Harry Potter and the Forbidden Journey after touring the impressive reconstruction of Hogwarts soar through the grounds on a bench.
+- Harry Potter and the Forbidden Journey after touring the dramatic reconstruction of Hogwarts soar through the grounds on a bench.
 An incredibly impressive attraction.

-- Flight of the Hippogriff fun kid’s coaster.
+- Flight of the Hippogriff is a fun kid’s coaster.

 - Hogwarts Express ride to Universal Studios.
 Park to park ticket is required.

 A new family coaster is due to open in this area on June 13, 2019.
 Hagrid’s Magical Creatures Motorbike Adventure looks sensational and is bound to attract huge crowds.

 JUST ANNOUNCED: Take flight on an all-new thrilling roller coaster ride, coming to #WizardingWorldOrlando on June 13, 2019.

 — Universal Orlando Resort (@UniversalORL) 21 February 2019